Capital Gains Tax Canada Calculator: Everything You Need to Know

 • Capital losses carried forward to offset future gains.

-Here are some strategies to legally minimize your capital gains tax:
+Here are some strategies to legally minimize your liabilities:

 • Hold assets for the long term to benefit from gradual appreciation.